 PRESENT: The Stearns County Courthouse, inspired by the City Beautiful movement, was restored to its original splendor in 1991 with a $4.2 million renovation project.
 The major court administration department functions that take place in the Courthouse include civil case trials and the management side of court files.

 PAST: This building was designed by Allen E. Hussey in the Romanesque Revival style.
 It was constructed with a red brick front and gray stone sills on three upper level windows, as well as decorative granite on the street-level entranceway.
 Note the rare second story window frames with incised carving that has managed to stay intact over the years.
 It has housed a wide variety of tenants over the years, including the Hunstiger Meat Market, a Piggly Wiggly store, a sport shop, and bakeries, including the Townhouse Bakery which resided in the building from 1971 to 2004.

-PRESENT: Currently this former everything-store location is occupied by Adventure Advertising Agency.
+PRESENT: Currently this former everything-store location is occupied by Bad Cat digital Marketing.

 Breen Hotel & Sherman Theatre